MegaManSec/JoshuaHu/_posts/2023-08-13-nmap-speedup-service-scanning-16x.md

 `match <service> <pattern> [<versioninfo>]`

 The format is also quite simple:
-* _service_: The service name such as "http", "ssh", "mysql", and so on.
+* _service_: The service name such as "_http_", "_ssh_", "_mysql_", and so on.
 * _pattern_: a perl-form regex pattern to match the response received from the probe.
 * _[\<versioninfo\>]_: Various optional flags for extracting/displaying extrra information about the match ([read more here](https://nmap.org/book/vscan-fileformat.html))

 ---

 It is extremely noteworthy that when nmap sends a probe, it **deliberately waits for a pre-defined amount of time**.
 That is to say, **there is a minimum amount of time each probe takes**.
-If a match is not received, the next probe is sent; up to a certain 'rarity' of probe -- "Nmap uses the rarity metric to avoid trying probes that are extremely unlikely to match".
+If a match is not received, the next probe is sent; up to a certain 'rarity' of probe -- "_Nmap uses the rarity metric to avoid trying probes that are extremely unlikely to match_".
 By default, probes are sent up to the _rarity_ of 7.
 For probe rarity 1-7, each probe waits at least 6-seconds (but most wait 7.5-seconds):
 ```
 # Wait for at least 6 seconds for data.
 It used to be 5, but some
 # smtp services have lately been instituting an artificial pause (see